 Add 400 ml of vegetable stock and stir for 2 minutes.

-Chop some basil and season well with salt and pepper.
+Add dried basil, and season well with salt and pepper.

 Remove from the heat and allow it to cool.